-Ligia M. Römer, Ph.D., NCARB, is a licensed architect with a doctorate in philosophy.
-She studied architecture at Rensselaer Polytechnic Institute (RPI).
-Upon graduating she moved to Manhattan where she worked until acquiring her license to practice in 1991.
-At that point she returned to graduate school to pursue a doctorate in philosophy at the CUNY Graduate School & University Center.
+Ligia M. Römer, Ph.D., is a licensed architect with a doctorate in philosophy.
+Born and raised in Curaçao, she came to the U.S. to study architecture at Rensselaer Polytechnic Institute (RPI), in Troy, NY.
+Upon graduating in 1988 with both a B.Arch. and B.S. in Building Science, she moved to New York City where she worked at Furnstahl & Simon Architects until acquiring her license to practice architecture in 1991.
+She then returned to graduate school to pursue a doctorate in philosophy at the CUNY Graduate School & University Center, in Manhattan.

-During her graduate studies Römer started teaching architecture as an adjunct professor and established her practice (Bouwkunst), specializing in residential design.
-Upon receiving her Ph.D. she continued teaching architecture, including design studio, drawing, architectural history, as well as philosophy, including aesthetics and philosophy of architecture.
+During her graduate studies Römer started teaching architecture as an adjunct professor at RPI and established her practice Bouwkunst, in New York in 1992, specializing in residential design.
+Upon receiving her Ph.D. she continued teaching architecture, at Mississippi State University and University of Louisiana at Lafayette (formerly the University of Southwestern Louisiana), including design studio, drawing, and architectural history, as well as aesthetics and philosophy of architecture.